zabrewer/MerakiAsync/README.md

 all_organizations = orgnaizationcalls_session.AsyncGetOrganizations()
 ```

-This obviously gives us an output of all orgs that our API key has access to as a nested list containing 1 org per dictonary contained in the list.
+This obviously gives us an output of all orgs that our API key has access to as a nested list containing 1 org per dictionary contained in the list.

 There is no async benefit to this call because it's a single call and not many calls that are split up per org, however MerakiAsync makes one key difference here vs. the Meraki Python SDK...  **Meraki async ADDS the fields organizationName and organizationId**.

-Now in practice these are exactly the same as name and id which are returned from the API but now instead of passing the paramater 'id' for organzation to any subsequnet org call like *AsyncGetOrganizationNetworks*, organizationId is already there for our future use in other steps.
+Now in practice these are exactly the same as name and id which are returned from the API but now instead of passing the parameter 'id' for organization to any subsequent org call like *AsyncGetOrganizationNetworks*, organizationId is already there for our future use in other steps.

 **For each dictionary passed into a MerakiAsync class method, MerakiAsync will always try to add the following fields to each dictionary that is returned:**
 * organizationId